Alamogordo, New Mexico: Visitor attractions

 New Mexico Museum of Space History is a state museum with the International Space Hall of Fame.

-Flickinger Center for Performing Arts, located at 1110 New York Avenue, is a 590-seat theater created in 1988 from a re-purposed movie theater.
+Flickinger Center for Performing Arts is a 590-seat theater created in 1988 from a re-purposed movie theater.
 It hosts concerts and live theatrical performances by touring groups, and is the venue for the local amateur group Alamogordo Music Theater.

-Alamogordo Museum of History (formerly Tularosa Basin Historical Society Museum) collects artifacts related to the history of Alamogordo and the Tularosa Basin.
+Alamogordo Museum of History collects artifacts related to the history of Alamogordo and the Tularosa Basin.
 It is a private museum, operated by the Tularosa Basin Historical Society.

 Among notable items in the collection is a 47-star US Flag; New Mexico was the 47th state admitted to the Union, and US flags were made with 47 stars only for one month, until Arizona was admitted.

 The Museum shop has a large collection of local history books.
 The Historical Society also publishes its own series of monographs on local history, Pioneer.